RyuuXS/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.